Kakamega Forest Reserve

 Eco-Tourism

 Eco-tourism focuses on responsible travel to natural areas, conserving the environment, and improving the well-being of local people.
-In Kakamega Rainforest, this might include guided tours, bird watching, and educational programs about the rainforest’s biodiversity.
+In Kakamega Rainforest, this might include guided tours, birdwatching, and educational programs on the rainforest’s biodiversity.

 Homestay